 Individual agreements or contracts are utilized to manage the salaries and benefits provided to our unaffiliated staff members.
 These agreements mirror the contracts of our comparable bargaining units and all unaffiliated staff are on the district's modified high deductible Comp Mix health care plan.
-For the 2009-10 fiscal year, a salary freeze was implemented for all unaffiliated staff.
+For the 2014-14 fiscal year, a general wage increase of 2.5% is budgeted for all unaffiliated staff.